mherrmann/fullcalendar-columns/README.md

 # fullcalendar-columns
 A FullCalendar extension that adds support for multiple columns (/resources) per day.
-Per-column labels are not supported.
 Tested with FullCalendar v2.3.1, but likely to be compatible with other versions.

 ## Live demo